Particle algorithms for maximum likelihood training of latent variable models: PARTICLE GRADIENT DESCENT

-\paragraph*{Separation of time-scales and a simple heuristic fix.}For many models, each component of $\nabla_\theta \ell(\theta,x)$ is a sum of $D\gg1$ terms and, consequently, takes large values.
-On other hand, each component of $\nabla_x \ell(\theta,x)$ typically involves far fewer terms (for instance, two in Ex.~\ref{ex:hier} while $D=D_x$).
-Hence, (\ref{eq:IW2gradalg11}) often ends up taking much larger steps in the $\theta$-coordinates than in the $x$-coordinates.
-This `separation of time-scales' causes (\ref{eq:IW2gradalg11}) to have poor numerical properties.
-In particular, it forces us to employ small step sizes $h$ in order to keep $\theta_k$ stable.
-This results in `poor mixing' for the $x$-coordinates and overall slow convergence.
-In our experiments, we found that a simple heuristic significantly mitigates the issue: in the $\theta$ update, divide each component of $\nabla_\theta\ \ell(\theta,x)$ by the corresponding number of terms ($D_x$ in Ex.~\ref{ex:hier}, see Sec.~\ref{sec:bnn} for another example).
-Note that this amounts to pre-multiplying $\nabla_\theta \ell(\theta,x)$ in \eqref{eq:IW2gradalg11} by positive definite matrix $\Lambda$ and, hence, does not alter (\ref{eq:IW2gradalg11})'s fixed points.
-That is, we replace~(\ref{eq:IW2gradalg11}LHS) with
+\paragraph*{Computational complexity and stochastic gradients.} PGD's complexity is $\cal{O}(KN[\text{eval. cost of }(\nabla_\theta \ell,\nabla_x \ell)])$.
+We can mitigate the $N$ factor by vectorizing computations across particles.
+In big data settings where evaluating $\ell$'s gradients is expensive, we replace them with stochastic estimates thereof similarly as in~\citep{Robbins1951,Welling2011}; cf.\ Sec.~\ref{sec:gen} for an example.

-For some simple models, (\ref{eq:IW2gradalg11}RHS,\ref{eq:IW2gradalg2}) coincides with the quasi-Newton method discussed in Sec.~\ref{sec:newton}; in more complicated ones, it can be viewed as a crude approximation thereof.
+\paragraph*{Ill-conditioning, a heuristic, adaptive step sizes, PQN, and PMGD.}For many models, each component of $\nabla_\theta \ell$ is a sum of $D\gg1$ terms and, consequently, takes large values.
+On the other hand, each component of $\nabla_x \ell$ typically involves far fewer terms (for instance, two in Ex.~\ref{ex:hier} while $D=D_x$).
+Hence, the parameter updates in (\ref{eq:IW2gradalg11}) are often much larger steps than the particle updates in~(\ref{eq:IW2gradalg12}).
+This ill-conditioning forces us to use small step sizes $h$ to keep $\theta_k$ stable.
+This results in `poor mixing' for the particles and overall slow convergence.
+In our experiments, we found that a simple heuristic mitigates the issue: in the parameter update, divide each component of $\nabla_\theta \ell$ by the corresponding number of terms ($D_x$ in Ex.~\ref{ex:hier}, see Sec.~\ref{sec:bnn} for another example).
+This amounts to pre-multiplying $\nabla_\theta \ell$ in \eqref{eq:IW2gradalg11} by positive definite matrix $\Lambda$ and does not alter (\ref{eq:IW2gradalg11})'s fixed points.
+That is, we replace~(\ref{eq:IW2gradalg11}) with